 Does it work?
 At first glance, yes.
 Take a dictatorship.
 It is a highly centralized organization.
 Take out the dictator (let us say Gaddafi) and the system will collapse.
 Terrorist groups are often highly decentralized.
 The capture (and death) of Osama Bin Laden had seemingly no effect on Al Qaeda.

 Is it really that simple?
 Unfortunately not.
 Just look what is happening in Libya.
 Or Iraq.
 Eliminating Hussein gave rise to ISIS.
 Libya is a mess.
 Al Qaeda has been weakened after the killing of Bin Laden.

-When Steve Jobs died, did it have effect on Apple, being a centralized organization?
-Of course the brilliant Jobs is missed, but at the same time Apple is making more money than ever.
+When Steve Jobs died, did it have an effect on Apple, being a centralized organization?
+Of course, the brilliant Jobs is missed, but at the same time, Apple is making more money than ever.

-In reality things are always more complex than in a simple metaphor.
-Yes decentralized -starfishlike- organizations are extremely beneficial for creativity.
+In reality, things are always more complex than in a simple metaphor.
+Yes, decentralized -starfishlike- organizations are extremely beneficial for creativity.
 And they are very able to adapt to changing conditions.
-At the same time costs are usually higher.
+At the same time, costs are usually higher.
 They are less profitable.
 And yes, because we are humans, there’s always the threat of power struggles.
-Because of these factors, there only a few examples given in the book of companies that have a starfish organization model.
+Because of these factors, there are only a few examples given in the book of companies that have a starfish organization model.

 Listen.
 I don’t want to spoil the fun of this book.
-As I said the idea is brilliant.
+As I said, the idea is brilliant.
 It is a good read.
-Reading such books make you think about how to choose an effective business model.
-For example how to get the best of both worlds (creativity and profitability).
-While thinking how to end this blog, I thought do starfishes have enemies?
+Reading such books makes you think about how to choose an effective business model.
+For example, how to get the best of both worlds (creativity and profitability).
+While thinking how to end this blog, I thought, do starfish have enemies?
 I had to look it up.
 You know what?
 Sharks.
-Starfishes get eaten by sharks.
+Starfish get eaten by sharks.
 And to finish and conclude: all companies have sharks.